 Corrections reported on Form W-2c may require you to make corrections to your previously filed employment tax returns using the corresponding "X" form, such as Form 941-X, Adjusted Employer's QUARTERLY Federal Tax Return or Claim for Refund; Form 943-X, Adjusted Employer's Annual Federal Tax Return for Agricultural Employees or Claim for Refund; Form 944-X, Adjusted Employer's ANNUAL Federal Tax Return or Claim for Refund; or Form CT-1X, Adjusted Employer's Annual Railroad Retirement Tax Return or Claim for Refund.
 See section 13 of Pub.
 15 (Circular E) and the Instructions for Form CT-1X for more information.
-If you are making corrections to a previously filed Schedule H (Form 1040), see Pub.
+If you are making corrections to a previously filed 2019 Schedule H (Form 1040 or 1040-SR) (for years before 2019, Schedule H (Form 1040)), see Pub.
 926, Household Employer's Tax Guide.
 If an employee repaid you for wages received in a prior year, also see Repayments.

 Do not use Form W-2c to report corrections to back pay.
 Instead, see Pub.
 957, Reporting Back Pay and Special Wage Payments to the Social Security Administration, and Form SSA-131, Employer Report of Special Wage Payments.

 Do not use Form W-2c to correct Form W-2G, Certain Gambling Winnings.
 Instead, see the General Instructions for Certain Information Returns for the current reporting year.